In the Cleveland mob war the Danny Greene gang (Danny was backed by mob associate and teamster John Nardi who had been

 mad because he thought he should be boss over Licavoli) the city experienced almost 40 car bombings.
 Nardi was killed on May 17, 1977 by a car bomb in the parking lot of the Teamster Hall in Cleveland.
 After eight failed attempts to kill Greene, the Cleveland mob boss, Jack Licavoli contracted Ray Ferritto to assassinate him.
 First Ferritto killed Bill McDuffee, Greene’s right hand man.

 The next try was for Greene.
 While Greene was inside a building with his car in the parking lot, Ferritto and Ronald Carrabbia planted a box bomb inside a bomb car, they parked the car next to Greene’s.
 When Greene came out was entering his car, Carabbia set off the bomb, killing Greene.
 Ferritto later heard that the Cleveland crime family wanted him dead, so he flipped and made a deal with the authorities.
-The building in which this all took place is called “Brainard Place” and still stands today.
+The building where this all took place is called “Brainard Place” and still stands today.
 It can be easily seen as you enter/exit the Interstate-271 Exit 32 ramps.

 Big Ange will get out of prison and return to live openly his last years in Cleveland.
-I will also put in a link to a short documentary that contains an interview with Big Ange in his last year of life.

 After leaving the witness protection program, Angelo Lonardo lived quietly in northeast Ohio until his death in March of 2006 at the age of 95.
 He remains one of the most significant figures in the history of the American Mafia.